Ministry of Foreign Affairs (Indonesia): 1971 Construction

 By 1975, all construction and refurbishment project has been completed.
 The project was jointly executed by PT.
 Hutama Karya and PT.
 Moeladi, with a budget of IDR 2.5 billion per August 1972.
-President Soeharto and Foreign Minister Adam Malik officially inaugurate the Foreign Ministry Building Complex on 19 August 1975, the 30th Anniversary of the Ministry of Foreign Affairs.
+President Soeharto and Foreign Minister Adam Malik officially inaugurate the Foreign Ministry Building Complex on 19 August 1975, the 30th anniversary of the Ministry of Foreign Affairs.

-1988 Fire
+1988 fire

 On the early hours of 10 November 1988, a fire broke out in the East Wing and the Main Building.
 Firefighters managed to put the fire under control in an hour, with around ten offices heavily damaged.
 Several agendas of the Ministry have to move their venue or be cancelled.

-1991 Renovation
+1991 renovation

 Following the 1988 fire, several Foreign Ministry units and personnel were forced to work in separate office for some times, such as in Sam Ratulangi office (Menteng) or in Sisingamangaraja office (Kebayoran Baru), which resulted with disturbances and disorganized workflow within the Ministry.

 In order to address this issue, a major renovation is planned, with PT.
 Pasaraya Tosersajaya assigned as the project developer; designs inspired by the original 1970s draft by Perentjana Djaja team were implemented by a team of architects of Parama Loka Consultants.
 A special attention and consideration was made during designing phase to properly present the Gedung Pancasila as the face of the Ministry.
 The renovated building would be painted white, rather than the previous light brown.

 The renovation was executed by private contractor Total Bangun Persada, with an estimated budget of IDR 40 billion.
-It began in May 1991 with the cleanup of the fire-damaged East Wing and completed by August 1992, and inaugurated by President Soeharto on 19 August 1992, the 47th Anniversary of the Ministry, and just before the opening of 1992 Non-Aligned Movement Summit in Jakarta.
+It began in May 1991 with the cleanup of the fire-damaged East Wing and completed by August 1992, and inaugurated by President Soeharto on 19 August 1992, the 47th anniversary of the Ministry, and just before the opening of the 1992 Non-Aligned Movement Summit in Jakarta.